Xenophobia: Ivory Coast

-In the past recent years, Ivory Coast has seen a resurgence in ethnic tribal hatred and religious intolerance.
+Ivory Coast has an history of ethnic tribal hatred and religious intolerance.
 In addition to the many victims among the various tribes of the northern and southern regions of the country that have perished in the ongoing conflict, white foreigners residing or visiting Ivory Coast have also been subjected to violent attacks.
 According to a report by Human Rights Watch, the Ivory Coast government is guilty of fanning ethnic hatred for its own political ends.

 In 2004, the Young Patriots of Abidjan, a strongly nationalist organisation, rallied by the state media, plundered possessions of foreign nationals in Abidjan.
 Calls for violence against whites and non-Ivorians were broadcast on national radio and TV after the Young Patriots seized control of its offices.
 Rapes, beatings, and murders of persons of European and Lebanese descent followed.
 Thousands of expatriates and white or ethnic Lebanese Ivorians fled the country.
 The attacks drew international condemnation.